-I gave blood for the first time last week and it was a pretty ok experience.
+I gave blood for the first time last week through the NHS Blood Services and it was a pretty ok experience.
 It took an hour or so out of my evening.
 But I got to sit, child free, and read my book, catch up on social media or just enjoy a bit of peace and quiet.
 At the end I got crisps, biscuits and a glass of juice.
 Plus the warm fuzzy feeling of knowing that I had probably helped a life to be saved.

 What are the rules on Giving Blood in the UK?

-There are a lot of rules that I completely understand.
-You have to be fit and healthy, not pregnant, over 7st 12lb and aged between 17 and 66 – or 70 if you have given blood before.
+There are a lot of rules around donating blood that I completely understand.
+Blood donors have to be fit and healthy, not pregnant, over 7st 12lb and aged between 17 and 66 – or 70 if you have given blood before.
 Then there are restrictions on how often you can give blood.
-This is every 12 weeks for men and every 16 weeks for women.
+This is every 12 weeks, or three months, for men and every 16 weeks, or four months, for female donors.
 This is so your body has enough time to replace the blood that you donated.

 But, after that, common sense seems to have been lost somewhere in the mix.
 The rules around giving blood seem to be outdated at best.
 For example, you cannot give blood if you have ever received money or drugs for sex.